 - an incompatible buffer was used.
 NEB’s Restriction Enzyme Chart also provides details of compatible buffers.
-The activity of some ezymes can be reduced in certain buffers.
-When using multiple ezymes you need to ensure that all enzyme are active to an acceptable level in the buffer you are using.
+The activity of some enzymes can be reduced in certain buffers.
+When using multiple enzymes you need to ensure that all enzyme are active to an acceptable level in the buffer you are using.

 - too much DNA or too much enzyme was in the reaction (this produces a ladder).

 - incomplete digestion (enzymes are not fully functional).